Addono/docusaurus-plugin-goatcounter/README.md

 ## 🧐 About <a name = "about"></a>

 This plugin adds GoatCounter web analytics to your Docusaurus v2 project.
+It has zero dependencies as the only thing it needs to do is include the tracking script in your build outputs.

 ## 🚀 Install <a name = "install"></a>